 After you URL-encode the Client Alerts Auth Token, it can be safely sent over as a URL param in the "Login" call.
 It is always a good practice to URL-encode the parameters that are sent as URL params.

-Note that after URL encoding, the "+" symbol in the token is encoded as %2B
+Note that after URL encoding, the "/" and the "=" symbols in the token are encoded as %2F and %3D respectively

 Step 3: Establish a Client Alerts session by passing in the Client Alerts token and retrieving session information